 Any one artist can receive a maximum of one New Music Project grant in a 12-month period, and will not be eligible for any subsequent New Music Single funding in that same 12-month period.

-Outcomes from previous NZ On Air-funded songs from an artist (including Making Tracks and Phase Four funded projects) will be assessed as part of the application process.
+Outcomes from previous NZ On Air-funded songs from an artist (including Making Tracks, New Music Single and/or earlier Phase Four funded projects) will be assessed as part of the application process.

-Independent artists with no professional third party music company support and no track record are not eligible to apply for Project funding and should instead look to apply for New Music Single funding here.
+Independent artists with no professional third party music company support and a minimal track record are not eligible to apply for Project funding and should instead look to apply for New Music Single funding here.

-Potential applicants must first email a one-paragraph project overview to NZ On Air’s Head of Music at least two weeks before deadline, and must have a subsequent discussion with NZ On Air before an application will be accepted.
+Potential applicants must first email a one-paragraph project overview to NZ On Air’s Head of Music at least two weeks before deadline before an application will be accepted.

-Applications will require a detailed project overview, project budget, project timeline, project release and marketing plan, letter of commitment from third party, evidence of co-funding commitment, along with track record details of the third party supporter and the artist.
+Applications will require a detailed project overview, project budget, project timeline, project release and marketing plan, letter of commitment from third party, evidence of co-funding commitment, and radio and online KPI's, along with track record details of the third party supporter and the artist.